Has the government kept its pledge not to increase taxes on ‘working people’?

 While exactly who this pledge was originally intended to refer to is unclear, there seems to be a clear timescale implied.
 We’ve assumed it commits the government to not increasing taxes on working people until the next election.

-If we were to assume a very literal definition of the phrase “working people”, then the government would have clearly failed to meet its pledge, as the recent Budget increased taxes in a number of ways that affect people who work—for example, a rise in the rate at which Capital Gains Tax is charged could mean some people who work, but also make money from selling assets, pay more.
+If we were to assume a very literal definition of the phrase “working people”, then the government would have clearly failed to meet its pledge in quite a few different ways, as it has increased a number of different taxes which may affect people who work—for example, a rise in the rate at which Capital Gains Tax is charged could mean some people who work, but also make money from selling assets, pay more.

 As we develop this Government Tracker we’re keen to hear your feedback.
 We’ll be keeping the Tracker up to date and adding more pledges in the coming months.